junlee-3/NexaRacer/README.md

    node server.js
    ```

-   ## ESP32 Setup:
+   ## ESP8266 Setup:

-1. Open the `ESP_Car.ino` in the Arduino IDE.
+1. Open the `NexaRacer.ino` in the Arduino IDE.
 2. Ensure you've installed the necessary libraries (refer to Dependencies).
-3. Upload the sketch to your ESP32.
+3. Upload the sketch to your ESP8266.

 ## Racing Time! 🏁:

-With both your Node.js server running and the ESP32 powered up, head over to [http://localhost:3000](http://localhost:3000) in your web browser.
-Adjust the sliders, and watch your `IoTRacer` come to life!
+With both your Node.js server running and the ESP8266 powered up, head over to [http://localhost:3000](http://localhost:3000) in your web browser.
+Adjust the sliders, and watch your `NexaRacer` come to life!

 ## 🤝 Contributing

 Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
-We warmly welcome any contributions you'd like to make to `IoTRacer`.
+We warmly welcome any contributions you'd like to make to `NexaRacer`.

 ## 📜 License